Why is SEO important for tourism operators

 - Your website will provide a better experience to its user because it provides the information they are looking for, in a manner that is easy to digest and understand.

-There is a lot of misinformation out there about SEO.
+There is a lot of misinformation out there about SEO for tourism and travel operators.

 For starters, good SEO is NOT: